If you run an older cannabis testing facility in the state of California, then this article is for you.

 Brace yourself for a wake-up call…

-Only 10 percent of legacy labs do standard operating procedures (SOPs) and best practices the right way.
+It’s estimated that roughly 10 percent of legacy labs do standard operating procedures (SOPs) and best practices the right way.

 For example, one of the main problems is that they aren’t using two sets of standards to measure cannabinoid content.

 Standards are testing calibrants that reduce the chance of errors when testing the potency and purity of compounds.